waymobetta/valhalla/README.md

 ### valhalla

-* The eternal hall of legendary people whom I am an advocate for
+* The eternal hall of extraordinarily talented people whom I am an advocate for

 ##### description:

-- An everlasting list, owned and managed, within which one can display their public advocation for others
+- An everlasting list, self-owned and managed, within which one can display, through the minting and burning of digital assets, their public advocation for others